The new home for your archive.

 LIBRARY

-Every video, every photo, every audio cassette in one calm grid.
-Sort by date, by quality, by personal value.
-Folder structure preserved from your delivery — so the Florida 1999 reel is still the Florida 1999 reel.
+Sort by date, by place, by the things that matter to you.
+Folders from your tapes preserved just as you left them — so the Florida 1999 reel is still the Florida 1999 reel.

-Atlas Library — 9 items across 17 years, 16 places, with rich thumbnails for Florida 1999, Ibiza, Cape Town, Spain, Zermatt
+Atlas Library — 9 items across 17 years and 16 places, with thumbnails for Florida 1999, Ibiza, Cape Town, Spain, Zermatt

 PEOPLE